thetruenadia/MinecoloniesWiki/pages/src/source/items/compostbarrel.md

 ## Using the Compost Barrel

-The compost barrel is primarily used by the Composter to make compost, but it can also be used by the player to do the same thing (right-click while holding a compostable item to raise the level of compost in the compost barrel).
+The compost barrel is primarily used by the Composter to make compost, but it can also be used by the player to do the same thing (right-click while holding a compostable item to raise the level of compost in the compost barrel).Once it’s full, ignore it for a while.
+When you see green sparkles, the compost is done and you can right click to empty the bin and add new stuff.
 It can also be used as decoration.